 Steve Jobs died in October last year at the age of 56 years.
 He had planned to sail the world on the Venus with his wife and children.
 The yacht includes a sun terrace with Jacuzzi and is controlled via seven 27-inch iMacs.

 The duration of the seizure was not immediately known.
-Jobs and Starck became good friends during their cooperation and never contractually agreed the payment.
+Mr Jobs and Mr Starck became good friends during their cooperation and never contractually agreed the payment.